Ramzan-Ali12/FastAPI/README.md

 # FastAPI

-This is a project that uses FastAPI, a modern, fast, and high-performance web framework for building APIs with Python.
+FastAPI, a modern, fast, and high-performance web framework for building APIs with Python.

 ## Features